 These are personal injury damages that aim to provide justice for the suffering experienced by the deceased.

 If there is a will, the distribution follows its terms, but taxes and claims from creditors may also affect the proceeds.
-With wrongful death cases in Texas, compensation is generally awarded based on the personal relationship with the deceased.
+In wrongful death cases in Texas, compensation is generally awarded based on the personal relationship with the deceased.

 The probate process confirms the validity of a will and manages how the estate is divided.
 It can delay the distribution of funds, as any outstanding debts must be settled first.
 Beneficiaries might have to wait longer to receive their share if the estate is complex.